zeta1999/korali/docs/manual/using/install.rst

       Korali requires *pybind11* to enable Python/C++ interaction.
 If not found, it will try to install it automatically using *pip3*.

   - **GNU Scientific Library**
-      Korali requires the `GSL-2.4 <http://www.gnu.org/software/gsl/>`_ or later must be installed on your system.
-If the command ``gsl-config`` is not found, Korali will try to install GSL automatically. *Hint:* If you do not want Korali downloading and installing GSL on its own, run ``./install --no-prereqs``
+      Korali requires that the `GSL-2.4 <http://www.gnu.org/software/gsl/>`_ or later must be installed on your system.
+If the command ``gsl-config`` is not found, you can ask Korali  to install GSL automatically by using the ``--prereqs`` option.

+  - **oneDNN**
+      Korali requires that the `OneAPI Deep Neural Network Library <https://oneapi-src.github.io/oneDNN/>`_ or later must be installed on your system.
+If you have an installation of oneDNN already in your system, make sure the environment variable ``DNNLROOT`` pointing to its installation folder is correctly defined.
+If OneDNN is not found, you can ask Korali to install it automatically  by using the ``--prereqs`` option.

 Optional Requirements
 ---------------------------------